jnasante/ccew-ios-fall-2015/00-preparation/00-00-preparation.markdown

 3. Sign up for a GitHub Account
 4. Install git (Xcode does this for you on the Mac)
 5. Configure your git name and email
-6. Configure you SSH settings for git
+6. Configure you SSH settings for git and github

 ## Resources